gliu2k/SAP-Datasphere/Integration/Monitor.md

 ## 1.1 RealTime(Delta) Data Replciation

 It is only avaialbe for the datasource that supports CDC.

 Initialization Data are loaded.
+It took 70min to load 20M records.
 ![alt text](/Integration/images/RD3.png?raw=true)

-It is active to replicate the delta data.
+It is active to replicate the delta data from remote table(CDS View) **IFIGLACCTLIR**.
 ![alt text](/Integration/images/RD4.png?raw=true)

 ## 2. Views